-Fast-forward a dozen years and the IOM is expanding the warning in a new report issued Thursday, November 10, which says medical errors are occurring as a result of computer software, according to an article in Medscape Medical News. (here).
+Fast-forward a dozen years and the IOM is expanding the warning in a new report issued Thursday, November 10, which says medical errors are occurring as a result of computer software, according to an article in Medscape Medical News.

-The new report is sponsored by the Department of Health and Human Services (HHS), the IOM urged both government and the private sector to exercise greater oversight over the technology that will manage health information.
-For example when ordering prescription drugs, a human will input the information into the computer and humans make mistakes.
+In the new report, “Health IT and Patient Safety,” sponsored by the Department of Health and Human Services (HHS), the IOM urged both government and the private sector to exercise greater oversight over the technology that will manage health information.
+For example, when ordering prescription drugs, a human will input the information into the computer and humans make mistakes.

 Humans may also become too reliant on technology and fail to double check whether or not the right medicine was prescribed.
 The IOM falls short in recommending the FDA regulate medical software apps.
 According to a report in the Journal of the American Medical Informatics Association, the error rate for electronic prescriptions is about one in ten, the same error rate for humans writing on a prescription pad.

-A poorly designed Health IT “can create new hazards in the already complex deliver of care” the report says (here).
+A poorly designed Health IT “can create new hazards in the already complex deliver of care” the report says (here). ##